 Let’s start this article by first saying that according to Lean, maintaining an ordered list of ideas (backlog) is a waste.
 Why is it a waste?
 Well, simply because having an endless pool of ideas, always trying to refine and prioritize them takes time.
 What if they never get implemented?
 The answer is clear: wasted time.

-What is the Purpose of the Kanban Backlog?
+What Is the Purpose of the Kanban Backlog?

-By definition, a project or product backlog is a visual representation of items that we may or may not deliver.
+By definition, a project or product backlog is a visual representation of items that you may or may not deliver.
 On a Kanban board, the backlog “lives” on the leftmost part before the “To Do” stage (column).